SiavashMV/content/files/en-us/web/css/css_flexible_box_layout/typical_use_cases_of_flexbox/index.md

 Here we are using the auto margins technique described in [Using auto margins for main axis alignment](/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Aligning_Items_in_a_Flex_Container#using_auto_margins_for_main_axis_alignment).
 The items are aligned on the main axis with `flex-start` as this is the initial behavior of flexbox, and we are aligning the item on the right by giving it a left margin of auto.
 You can move the class from one item to another to change where the split happens.

 Also in this example we are using margins on the flex items to create a gap between items, and a negative margin on the container in order that the items still remain flush with the right and left edges.
-Until the `gap` properties from the Box Alignment specification are implemented in flexbox, we have to use margins in this way if we want to create a gutter between items.
+You can achieve the same results by using the `gap` properties to create a gutter between items.

 {{EmbedGHLiveSample("css-examples/flexbox/use-cases/split-navigation.html", '100%', 550)}}